5 Things You Might Not Know About VA Home Loans

 5. Do VA Loans Have PMI?

-Private Mortgage Insurance (PMI) is an additional fee paid to a private company every month that is added onto your monthly mortgage payment.
+Private Mortgage Insurance (PMI) is an additional fee paid to a private company every month that is added to your monthly mortgage payment.
 On a conventional loan, if you don’t put 20% down, you’ll likely be required to pay PMI.

 VA loans, however, do not require PMI.
 Even without a down payment, you do not have to pay any PMI on a VA Home Loan.